freddap/SetHzMonitor/README.md

 ### Configurable refresh rates

-- Define process-to-refresh rate mappings in ProcessHzMap.cfg.
+- Define process-to-refresh rate mappings in 'ProcessHzMap.cfg'.
 - A default entry is required to specify the fallback refresh rate when no monitored processes are running.

 ## License